Last month the landscaping on the front part of our house was in desperate need of refreshing. I mean, the photo below speaks for itself.

 I love boxwoods (the leafy bush next to the hydrangea), but they take forever to grow– something to keep in mind.

 These spirea aren’t my absolute favorite, but they work for now.
 They’re a pretty shade of green with tiny pink flower clusters.
 And they fill out fairly quickly.

 I’d like to add a trellis and a climbing plant to add some color to that empty space left of the downspout.

 The green plastic downspout splash blocks didn’t serve much purpose, and they’re not very attractive.
 So we followed the natural curve the water usually takes when leaving the downspout and laid down river rock in the path.
 This will hopefully keep the mulch from washing away and direct the water away from the house.
 And the rocks are heavy enough that the water can’t move them.
-However, this little experiment has yet to be tested because it hasn’t rained.
-I’ll report back.
+I wrote a tutorial with more details and photos.

 We used the river rock in three downspout locations on the front of the house.
 For this specific location, we also turned the downspout by replacing the existing end piece that pointed toward the mulch with a curved end piece that pointed toward the front yard.

 I’d really like to upgrade the lights on the front porch and by the garage doors.
 Every house in our neighborhood has these, and they don’t really match the prairie school style of our house.

 My Costco hanging baskets turned front porch planters are getting huge.
 I may transfer them to my self-watering planters though.

 And because I know you love a good before and after, here are a couple.

 You’re welcome, neighbors!